Guides

 Be realistic with the end date.
 An alert fires when the end date passes and the trip has not been marked complete — if you set the end date too early, your contacts will receive a false alarm.

-Set the check-in interval — how many hours between your daily check-ins before an alert fires.
-The default is 24 hours.
+Set the check-in window — how many hours between your daily check-ins before an alert fires.
+The default is 36 hours.
 Recommended values:

-What "check-in" means: completing a day in the Trip Planner (tapping "Complete day") resets the timer.
-The timer resets from the moment of completion — not midnight.
-If you complete Day 1 at 7 PM, the 24-hour window runs until 7 PM the following day.
+What "check-in" means: tapping Check in on a day in the Trip Planner resets the timer.
+The timer resets from the moment of check-in — not midnight.
+If you check in on Day 1 at 7 PM, the 24-hour window runs until 7 PM the following day.

 The timer only starts when you start the trip (tap Start in the control panel).
 It does not run during planning.